-As at 31 December 2019, the Company's cash and deposits with central bank amounted to RMB9 million (2018: RMB35 million), representing a decrease of 74.3% as compared to 2018.
+As at 31 December 2021, the Company's cash and deposits with central bank amounted to approximately RMB0.5 million (2020: RMB5 million).
 The deposits with central bank mainly comprise statutory deposit reserves and surplus deposit reserves.
-In accordance with the rules set by the People's Bank of China, the Company deposited 6% of the guarantee deposits and deposits from shareholders to the statutory deposit reserves.
-The decrease in balance is due to the decrease in deposits from shareholders and reduction of statutory deposit reserve ratios from 7% to 6% during the year.
+In accordance with the rules set by the People's Bank of China, the Company deposited the statutory deposit reserves.